Additional Skills to Put on Resume

 - Emotional Intelligence (EI) skills.
 Are you able to manage not only your emotions but the emotions of people around you as well?

 - Time management skills.
-Are you able to bring assignments and projects in a timely manner?
+Are you able to bring assignments and projects promptly?
 Do you come to training and meetings on time?

 - Creative skills.
 Can you bring innovative approaches to a project?
 Can you propose unique solutions to a vast range of problems that might happen during the job process?
 Are you aiming for something like a graphic design career?

 - Adaptability skills.
-How quick can you learn a new production process, software or a new protocol if you are just starting?
+How quickly can you learn a new production process, software, or a new protocol if you are just starting?

 - Self-motivation skills.
-Do you require a constant direction of your superior if you are just starting a job?
+Do you require constant direction from your superior if you are just starting a job?
 Can you do your job if you don’t have a defined assignment?

 - Problem-solving skills.
 How skilled are you in solving both big and small problems?

-Also, if you are interested in investment banking career, be sure to check investment banking cover letter writing tips.
+Also, if you are interested in a marketing career, be sure to check our marketing resume writing service.

 Keep in mind that you have to ensure that you have both hard and soft additional skills on a resume.
-Check whether they correspond the expectations of your HR-manager.
+Check whether they correspond to the expectations of your HR manager.
 Best of luck!